mark-gerarts/automapper-plus/README.md

 - [ ] Make use of a decorated Symfony's `PropertyAccessor` (see [#16](https://github.com/mark-gerarts/automapper-plus/issues/16))
 - [ ] Allow adding of middleware to the mapper
 - [ ] Allow mapping *to* array

+*[Version 2](https://github.com/mark-gerarts/automapper-plus/tree/2.0) is in the works, check there for new features as well*